harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/cdng-upgrade-faq.md

 ### Policy as code

-NextGen provides the following governance policy benefits:

-- Harness Policy as code is a flexible and customized platform for policy-based control across the software development lifecycle.
+Harness NextGen includes Harness Policy as Code, a flexible and customized platform for policy-based control across the software development lifecycle.
+The feature is based on [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), the open source industry standard.

+Harness Policy as Code does the following for you:

 - Provides visibility into regulated applications/environments and exposes which compliance rules were not followed.
 - Enforces policies when pipelines are saved or run.
-- Shift-left governance finds breaches as early as possible.
+- Finds breaches as early as possible through shift-left governance.
-- Based on [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), the open source industry standard.

 ## Does upgrading impact Harness CD FirstGen usage?